jpduarteeecs/hardwaremakers/labs_sp17/angklung/angkulng.md

 5. Positive terminal connected to the appropriate breadboard power rails
 6. Negative terminal connected to all breadboard ground rails

-Note that you can buy a new DC power supply for ~$30.
+Note that you can buy a new DC power supply for ~$30 :dollar: :dollar:.

 ### Function Generator